jamienordio/pairs-trading-backtest/README.md

 Fourth, the half-life-based exit rule does not materially improve the strategy.
 The original z-score exit rule usually closes trades before the half-life constraint becomes relevant.

 Finally, walk-forward validation gives a more realistic view of performance.
-The strategy is positive in most folds, but the average performance is modest and the 2020 fold shows that the strategy can break down during stressed regimes.
+The strategy is positive in most folds, but the average performance is modest and the 2020 fold shows that the strategy can break down during stressed and volatile time periods.

 ## Limitations